aws-amplify/docs/docs/start/getting-started/fragments/flutter/nextsteps.md

 ### Reference Sample App

-For an end to end example application check out the example available [in the GitHub repository](https://github.com/aws-amplify/amplify-flutter).
+For an end to end example application, check out the example available [in the GitHub repository](https://github.com/aws-amplify/amplify-flutter).